netneurolab/ipn-summer-school/lectures/2021-06-29/13-15/README.md

-# Welcome to intro to machine-learning for neuroscience!
+# Welcome to Intro to Machine Learning for neuroscience!

 ## * Resources: